NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this scenario the configurable Neutron Network Plugin is in use.
-As such each share network object is free to us any appropirate
+As such each share network object is free to us any appropriate
 neutron network.
 In this particular case, we are using a provider
 network.